Click here for all Articulate 360 FAQs.

 Yes.
 The responsive mobile player only affects how the player is displayed.
 It doesn't impact LMS tracking.

-The content will still track progress and results in AICC, SCORM, and Tin Can API (xAPI) learning management systems.
+The content will still track progress and results in AICC, SCORM, Tin Can API (xAPI), and cmi5 LMSs.
 Learners can even switch between their tablets/smartphones and their desktop/laptop computers in the middle of a course, and it'll still track properly in your LMS.

 Does the responsive player support touchscreen gestures?